How long have you guys been in Berlin and where do you originally come from?

 Vivien: Or Godard!
 It is unbelievable how many ideas there are in his work.
 We need at least another 20 years of experience.

 So how does it work with the music videos – who develops the ideas, how many restrictions do you get from the artist and his/her management?

 Vivien: Often we receive a briefing with one sentence: “Open Brief – Artist doesn’t need to perform.”

 Vivien: And of course the song and then it will be pitched.

 How do you develop your concepts and ideas?
 Have you created a strategy over the past years?

 Vivien: We have a galore of notebooks filled with ideas and specific moments, which we utilize.
 Every day we are bombarded with these seemingly ordinary but surreal moments…The other day I observed a young child who refused to get up from the pavement.
-Snow still existed and other kids, passing by, covered the stubborn child with a blanket.
-As well, an invalid man in his wheelchair stopped and tried to convince the child to get up again.
+There was still snow around and other kids, passing by, covered the stubborn child with a blanket.
+Also, an invalid man in his wheelchair stopped and tried to convince the child to get up again.
 It created an obscure ambiance, yet nothing severe occurred.
 Another time we witnessed some people in Neukölln who were throwing firecrackers against a building.
 Actually nothing spectacular, but in a sense utterly beautiful and vicious.
 If one is not blind to it, the everyday life is packed with motifs.

 Do you usually focus on the lyrics or on the melody of a song when you work on a video for it?

 Vivien: Usually we have different approaches, but the lyrics are often the ones that are less vital.
 At times it is hilarious to realize that the lyrics perfectly match the scene, which you had envisioned beforehand already.

 Fabian: For example, I have a plethora of ‘Moodboard” collections, which I then combine with suiting images.